YoussefKh200/YoussefKh200/README.md

 - js

 ## 🚀 Projects
-- [keyLogger](#) – a KeyLogger developed on linux using Vimas part of cybersecurity research & learning
+- [keyLogger](#) – a KeyLogger developed on linux using Vim as part of cybersecurity research & learning
 - [XAUUSD-AI-Model](#) – Applied AI in financial modeling

 ## 🎯 Goal